rickwassing/cicada-develop/docs/overview-pipeline.rst

 **To import a sleep diary,**

-:ref:`follow the instructions in the section on importing sleep diaries <index-top>`.
+:ref:`follow the instructions in the section on importing sleep diaries <file-import-sleep-diary-top>`.

 **To create Sleep Window Events using GGIR's sleep detection algorithm,**